Dru-Mara/EvalNE/README.md

 file will be located in the same path from which the evaluation was run.

 Setting the SCORES option to `%(maximize)` will generate a similar output file as before.
-The content of this file, however, will be a table (Alg.\Network) containing exclusively the score specified in the MAXIMIZE option for each combination of method and network averaged over all experiment repeats.
+The content of this file, however, will be a table (Alg. x Networks) containing exclusively the score specified in the MAXIMIZE option for each combination of method and network averaged over all experiment repeats.